deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

 .. plot::
     :context: close-figs
+    :caption: Inaccurate simulation resulting from integrating over an octant when the spin system has Euler angles.

     # add Euler angles to the previous site Si29 site
     Si29_site.shielding_symmetric.alpha = 1.563  # in rad